Why is Ireland so expensive?

 From banking, to insurance, to telecommunications and grocery shopping, there are fewer providers supplying Irish customers than in most other countries.

 For example, there are three main mobile operators in Ireland (3, Vodafone and Eir) while in the UK there are four (3, Vodafone, EE and O2).
-There are three main supermarkets here (SuperValu, Dunnes and Tesco) while in the UK there are five (Tesco, Sainsbury’s, Asda, Waitrose and Morrissons).
+There are three main supermarkets here (SuperValu, Dunnes and Tesco) while in the UK there are five (Tesco, Sainsbury’s, Asda, Waitrose and Morrisons).
 There are now just three main banks here (AIB, BOI, and PTSB) while in the UK there are over ten.
-It mightn’t seem important, but that one extra competitor or two can often be the difference between cut-throat competition in a sector and a cozy almost cartel-like behaviour that increases prices for consumers.
+It mightn’t seem important, but that one extra competitor or two can often be the difference between cut-throat competition in a sector and a cozy, almost cartel-like behaviour that increases prices for consumers.

 Sometimes the lack of competition simply has to do with our size.
 Smaller countries naturally have fewer suppliers as there are fewer consumers to serve.